DevBobcorn/Nekoration/README.md

 #### A Decoration Mod for Minecraft

 ### Introduction
-Nekoration is a mod for Minecraft(Currently 1.16.5) which adds numerous decorational blocks to the game, allowing players to have a wider choice of blocks when building.
+Nekoration is a mod for Minecraft(Currently 1.16.5) which adds lots of decorational stuff to the game, allowing players to have a wider choice when building & creating.

 ### About Its Name
-The name 'Nekoration' is a compound of 'cat' in Japanese(ねこ, neko) and 'decoration', being made up for fun, the name doesn't really stand for anything...
+The name 'Nekoration' is a compound of 'cat' in Japanese(ねこ, neko) and 'decoration', suggesting that the mod is both ornamental and cats-friendly...  ^._.^= ∫

 ### Features
 #### Dyeing